Requested this week

 It’s tempting to postpone calling the repairman if you’re having trouble with your air conditioner, especially if you’re not sure how to pay for any necessary repairs.
 And if you need a whole new air conditioner, you’re looking at a pretty big financial hit.

-If you have bad credit, it’s easy to get discouraged.
-But the fact is, there are options for air conditioning financing even if you don’t have a squeaky clean credit score.
+If you don’t have a squeaky clean credit score, it’s easy to get discouraged.
+But the fact is, there are options for air conditioning financing if you have bad credit.
 Here are some tips for diagnosing the problem, when to call a pro, and what you should know about your options for financing a new air conditioning system or repair when your credit score isn’t where you want it to be.
 Soon, you’ll be on your way to getting air conditioner financing options and repairing or replacing your current AC unit.

 When should I call an air conditioning repairman?